karpathy/arxiv-sanity-preserver/README.md

 #### Running online and visiting
 Run `python serve.py` and visit `your_ip:5000`. you can change port by using `port` parameter.

-If you'd like to run server to outer world (e.g. AWS) run it as `python serve.py --prod` to use tornado instead of flask You also want to create a `secret_key.txt` file and fill it with random text (see top of `serve.py`).
+If you'd like to run server to outer world (e.g. AWS) run it as `python serve.py --prod` to use tornado instead of flask.

+You also want to create a `secret_key.txt` file and fill it with random text (see top of `serve.py`).